 Finally, use stock images to round out your portfolio.

-I've talked about using stock images before because I really do think they're a great option when you're starting out.
-Seriously (and I'm willing to jump on my soapbox for this), there is no excuse for stealing images in 2021.
-Pinterest doesn't count as a source!
-I can't even tell you how many times my work has been stolen and it's a good way to tarnish your representation in the industry fast.
+I’ve talked about using stock images before because I think they’re a great option when starting out.
+Seriously (and I’m willing to jump on my soapbox for this), there is no excuse for stealing images in 2021.
+Pinterest doesn’t count as a source!
+I can’t even tell you how many times my work has been stolen, and it’s a good way to tarnish your reputation in the industry fast.

 You aren’t going to have a magazine-worthy portfolio overnight, but it really doesn’t need to take as long as you think!